attachmentsme/Queuebert/README.md

 });
 ```

-* _delegate_ this is identical to the delegates discussed previously.
+* _delegate_ the delegate provided to a background client is identical to a delegate provided to other clients.
 * _server_ a BackgroundClient requires that the _Server_ instance be provided as a dependency.

 *Sending a Message to a BackgroundClient*